Is Your Electric Blanket Safe?

 Specific Risks Linked to Electric Blanket EMFs

-Electric blankets create a magnetic field that penetrates about 6-7 inches into your body -- for hours at a time.
+Electric blankets create a magnetic field that penetrates about six to seven inches into your body -- for hours at a time.
 This qualifies as chronic exposure.

 Epidemiological studies have linked electric blankets with miscarriages and childhood leukemia.